 Paragraph block is a simple text block where you can add all your paragraph text.
 You can change the text font size, color, and background in the block settings view.
 You can also align text, make it bold or italic, just as you would in the previous WP editor.

 This one is pretty self-explanatory.
 It’s used to place headings on your page.
-In the block settings, you can change the text alignment and heading level.
+In the block settings, you can change the text alignment, color, or heading level.

 This block is used for writing lists, either numbered or bulleted.

 It’s a basic image block where you can add an uploaded image or one from the media library.
-You will only be able to add one image per line.
-In the block settings view, you will be able to edit the alt title, change the size or add links.
+In the block settings view, you will be able to edit the alt text, change the image size or shape.
 And you don’t need to open any additional windows to change these settings anymore!
 They are now available right here in the content editor.

 Media & Text block